Affordable Gummy Vitamins Without the Hidden Tradeoffs

 What affordable gummy vitamin options typically look like

-If you strip away the marketing language and look at what reliably produces a competitive cost-per-bottle, affordable gummy options usually fall into a few patterns.
+Strip away the marketing language, and affordable gummy options fall into a few patterns.

 Bottom line: affordability is engineered